diblasio/blog.diblasio/content/posts/threaddumpawk.md

    kill -3 <PID>
     ```

+## Extracting Thread Dumps with AWK

+The `catalina.out` file usually contains other runtime logging, making it cumbersome to isolate thread dumps manually.
+To streamline the extraction process, you can use the following AWK script.
+This script identifies and isolates thread dumps into separate files, making it easier to analyze them.

 ## Script Overview

 Below is the AWK script that accomplishes this task.
-It’s designed to optimize file handling operations, making it fast even with very large catalina files.
+It’s designed to optimize file handling operations, making it fast even with very large `catalina.out` files.

 ```bash
 awk '/^[0-9]{4}-[0-9]{2}-[0-9]{2} [0-9]{2}:[0-9]{2}:[0-9]{2}$/ {